StoicJester/VNE/README.md

 A web-based Visual Novel Engine.
 Uses JavaScript, jQuery, Backbone.js, and Underscore.js

+Requires jQuery, Backbone.js, and Underscore.js

-Any questions or desires can be directed to my email: bcrucitti@gmail.com
+Any questions or desires can be directed to my email: bcrucitti(at)gmail.com

 The goal of this engine is to be user friendly, so anyone using this to make a game should only have to set up title screen options and the script(s) used